lapets/rabinmiller/README.rst

 Purpose
 -------
-This library provides a pure-Python implementation of the `Miller–Rabin primality test <https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test>`__.
-Originally based on a `simple implementation <https://rosettacode.org/wiki/Miller%E2%80%93Rabin_primality_test#Python>`__, this library prioritizes portability and readability.
+This library provides a pure-Python implementation of the `Miller-Rabin primality test <https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test>`__.
+Based on a `simple implementation <https://rosettacode.org/wiki/Miller%E2%80%93Rabin_primality_test#Python>`__, this library prioritizes portability and readability.
 If performance is a priority, `other libraries <https://pypi.org/project/miller-rabin/>`__ may be more appropriate.

 Installation and Usage
 ----------------------